LS-Lab/KeYmaeraX-release/README.md

 Copyright and Licenses
 ======================

-Copyright (c) 2014-2015 Carnegie Mellon University.
+Copyright (C) 2014-2015 Carnegie Mellon University.
 See COPYRIGHT.txt for details.
+Developed by Andre Platzer, Nathan Fulton, Ran Ji, Stefan Mitsch, Jan-David Quesel, Marcus Voelp

-See LICENSE.txt for the conditions of this license.
+See LICENSE.txt for the conditions of using this software.

 The KeYmaera X distribution contains external tools.
 A list of tools and their licenses can be found in